C# PDF generation quick start guide

 Many real-world PDF documents like reports or invoices contain header and footer.
 Let me show how to add header and footer to a PDF.

-The sample code for this step is in HelloWorld4 class of the example app.
+The sample code for this step is in the HelloWorld4 class of the example app.
 Below are the parts that changed from the previous step.

 static void BuildPages(PageLayout pages)